abaffa/baffa-1_mce/README.md

 This is a microcode editor for Sol-1 HomebrewCPU Minicomputer - A complete CPU and Minicomputer built from scratch in 74HC logic, created by Paulo de Tarco Constantino Junior, (http://sol-1.org).

-His project is inspired by Bill Buzbee's work, the Magic-1 Minicomputer and is available at https://github.com/Pconst167/SOL1_MiniComputer
+His project is inspired by [Bill Buzbee's work](http://homebrewcpu.com), the [Magic-1 Minicomputer](http://www.magic-1.org/) and it is available at [SOL1_MiniComputer Repository](https://github.com/Pconst167/SOL1_MiniComputer).

 I've written an emulator for software testing that is running at http://sol-1.baffasoft.com.br.

-The emulator software is available at https://github.com/abaffa/SOL1_MiniComputer.
+The emulator software is available at https://github.com/abaffa/sol-1_emulator.

+The computer original software (bios, kernel, assembly programs, ...) are available at https://github.com/abaffa/SOL1_MiniComputer.

 -----BEGIN LICENSE NOTICE-----